tcorcor1/toast-notification-framework-D365/README.md

 ### Summary

-My goal with this project was to create tool that non-developers could use to create, edit, dispatch and disable in-app notifications in Dynamics 365.
+My goal with this project was to create tool that non-developers could use to create, edit, dispatch and disable in-app/toast notifications in Dynamics 365.

 For more information on the in-app notification feature please see the below links: